Example Mapping: Making Stories Concrete

 “Right.
 None of that is on the card.”
 He rewrites it:

 Context: delivery day is Thursday, minimum lead time is 3 days, no public holiday this week.
-Sarah subscribes Monday 30 March. → First delivery Thursday 2 April.
+Claire subscribes Monday 16 October. → First delivery Thursday 19 October.

 Priya starts rewriting some of the earlier cards without being asked.
-This is Priya at her best – she sees structure where others see conversation, and she can’t leave a sloppy card on the table.
-The payment one becomes: Context: Sarah has selected a small box ($25/week).
+This is Priya at her best, she sees structure where others see conversation, and she can’t leave a sloppy card on the table.
+The payment one becomes: Context: Claire has selected a small box ($25/week).
 She enters an expired Visa. → No subscription created, asked to retry.
 Box choice is preserved.

 Maya hesitates on the cutoff.
 “I think so… but the farms need to have confirmed supply by then.”
 The timezone question she can answer: “We’re Perth only.
 Everything is AWST.”